catid/cifar10deepspeed/README.md

 The training process will stop after 50 epochs without any improvement in validation loss, which ends up being about 175 epochs, which is about 6 minutes with my hardware.

 If training is interrupted it will resume from the last checkpoint.
-You can pass `--reset` to clear the last checkpoint and train from scratch, which you should do when changing models.
+You can pass `--reset` to clear the last checkpoint and train from scratch, which you should do when starting to train a new model.

 The training script will save the best model to disk during training as a `cifar10.pth` model file.
 You can copy this file around to save it for your records to reproduce results.